robertobloj/ai-style-transfer/README.md

 # AI style transfer

-AI style transfer is a simple project which shows how to use artificial intelligence to changing image style based on some pattern.
+Project shows how to use artificial intelligence to change image style based on some pattern.

 ## Requirements